16 Free Things To Do in Cape Town

 Obviously, the goal of the market is to get you to spend money, but it costs nothing to go and look around!

-It’s located in Granger Bay at the V&A Waterfront, and it’s open every Saturday from 8:15 am until 2 pm, or Sunday from 9 am until 2 pm.
+It’s located at the V&A Waterfront, and it’s open every Saturday from 8:15 am until 2 pm, or Sunday from 9 am.
+There’s also a night market on Wednesdays during the summer, which is from 5 pm until 9 pm.

 13) Enjoy live music at Mojo Market